opennorth/opennorth.ca/_posts/2017-12-21-your-filename.md

 - Establishing consultation mechanisms with government stakeholders
 - Coordinating a global review of the state of open data
 - Facilitating multi-stakeholder data governance models
-- Applying our research on open smart cities to shape policy and programing ​
+- Applying our research on open smart cities to shape policy and programing<br>
 ​
+​
-### And with that, we’re presenting our 2017 year in review.
+### And with that, we’re presenting our 2017 year in review.<br>
 ​
 ​
 **Open Smart Cities** is a timely project funded by the Government of Canada, enabling OpenNorth and its team of researchers to document and critically assess how cities in Canada and around the world envision, define and implement a “Smart City” in accordance with openness principles. **Want to know more?**